Dermal fillers vs botulinum toxins

 Summary

-The differences in technique, treatment area, and patient budget play a huge role in determining filler dosages.
-In the case of a limited budget, use most of the available resources on the particular area that concerns the patient the most.
-This ensures the maximum result attained for that specific area.
-The degree of psychological improvement should not be understated for these patients.
-They will be enticed to come back when the results exceed their expectations.
+The differences between technique, treatment area, and patient budget all have a huge role in determining the precise filler dosages.
+In the case where a limited budget is presented, use the most of the available resources on the particular area that causes concerns for the patient the most.
+This ensures the maximum result attained for that specific area will be closest to the expectations for results.
+The degree of psychological improvement stemming from this treatment should not be understated for these patients.
+Accordingly, they will be enticed to come back when results far exceed their expectations.